basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 ## Usage Examples

-The examples below show you how to use Riak datatypes at the application level.
+The examples below show you how to use Riak Data Types at the application level.
 Code samples are currently available in Ruby (using Basho's oficial [Riak Ruby client](https://github.com/basho/riak-ruby-client/tree/bk-crdt-doc)).

 All examples will use the bucket type names from above (`counter_bucket`, `set_bucket`, and `map_bucket`).

 ### Registers and Flags

 Registers and flags cannot be used on their own in Riak.
 You cannot use a bucket/key pair as a register or flag directly.
 Instead, they must be used within a map.
-For usage examples, see the section on [[using maps|Using Datatypes#Maps]] below.
+For usage examples, see the section on [[using maps|Using Data Types#Maps]] below.

 ### Counters

-Counters are a bucket-level Riak datatype that can be used either by themselves, i.e. associated with a bucket/key pair, or within a map.
+Counters are a bucket-level Riak Data Type that can be used either by themselves, i.e. associated with a bucket/key pair, or within a map.
 The examples in this section will show you how to use counters on their own.

 First, we need to create and name a Riak bucket to house our counter (or as many counters as we'd like).
 We'll keep it simple and name our bucket `counters`: